Perl-Apollo/Corinna/README.md

 See also, [quotes from various people involved](rfc/quotes.md).

+## Section Numbers

+As you navigate the various RFC pages, you'll note that it's broken down into fine-grained section numbers such as 3.2.2.
+Prior to the RFC being filed, these are fluid and will likely change without warning.
+After the RFC is filed, we may make minor changes to the sections, but the section numbers themselves should be frozen to make it easy to refer to a given section.

 ## Not a Tutorial

 This is not a tutorial on OO programming.
 That could easily fill a book.
 It's